arkency/posts/posts/2020-02-24-legacy-rails-ddd-migration-strategy-from-read-models-through-events-to-aggregates.md

 end
 ```

+# Start publishing events in service objects

-2. in the service objects introduce publishing events, so when there’s a `RegisterUser` service object it would have a line event_store.publish(UserRegistered)
+In the service objects introduce publishing events, so when there’s a `RegisterUser` service object it would have a line event_store.publish(UserRegistered)

 ```ruby
 class RegisterUser